LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 .. c:function:: int ARKStepSetExplicit(void* arkode_mem)

-   Specifies that the implicit portion of problem is disabled, and to use an explicit RK method in the ARK timestepper module.
+   Specifies that the implicit portion of problem is disabled, and to use an explicit RK method in the ARK time-stepper module.

    **Arguments:**
       * *arkode_mem* -- pointer to the ARKStep memory block.